simonmichael/hledger_site/src/index.md

 I think the best option for non-tech-savvy users is hledger-web.
 Minimalistic UI, the basic functionality is there, available on all platforms, rendered in browser.
 --ShrykeWindgrace

+Having worked with hledger for some time now, I believe that the “better way” was in fact already implemented, and it immediately made my life better.
+It’s easier for me to edit my data.
+It’s easier for me to keep track of what was changed.
+And it’s easier for me to answer questions I always used a bit of gut feeling to answer, instead of hard data.
+--amitaibu

+hledger has proven itself to allow us to get data quicker than before.
+--amitaibu

+I’m happy I’ve decided to stick around beyond my first reaction of not having a “proper” UI.
+While hledger does in fact have a Web version, I found the hledger-ui more robust.
+--amitaibu

+In the end, it took me only a couple of days, of having worked on both spreadsheets and hledger in parallel, before having full confidence that hledger is the solution we were seeking for.
+I’m not missing our spreadsheets at all.
+--amitaibu
 `;
 const quotes = quotesmd.trim().split('\n\n').map(q => q.replace(/^\*|\*$/g, '').trim());
 </script>